139 Q&A Questions [Group, Funny & Deep]

 Figure 2: The full map.
 Six prompt sections, three depth layers, one shared filter for speed and safety.

-One hosting rule before the list: do not make every player explain every answer.
+One hosting rule before you read on.
+Don’t make every player explain every answer.
 Let people pass.
 Let one or two answers breathe.
 Then move.

 How to Run Q&A as a Group Game

-LearnClash runs Q&A as a real game by adding two layers most lists skip: a confidence-bet scoring system and a group-size playbook.
-Each question is worth 1, 3, 5, or 7 points based on how sure the answerer feels in their answer, picked before they speak.
-End with a final 0 to 10 wager round on a chosen-category prompt.
-The same shape powers LearnClash’s 18-question async duels.
+LearnClash turns Q&A into a game with two pieces almost every list skips: a confidence-bet scoring system and a group-size playbook.
+Each question is worth 1, 3, 5, or 7 points, set by how sure the answerer feels, locked in before they speak.
+The session closes with a final 0 to 10 wager round on a category someone picks.
+It’s the same shape that powers LearnClash’s 18-question async duels.

 Figure 3: Confidence-bet scoring plus group-size flow.
 Small groups stay together.
 Medium groups split.
 Large groups go rapid-fire.

-Pick 18 prompts before you start, three from each section you want to use, and shuffle them so depth-2 sets do not run back-to-back.
-Set a phone timer for 30 seconds per answer.
-Read the prompt, then ask the answerer for their confidence number (1, 3, 5, or 7) before they say anything else.
-Lower numbers are safer; higher numbers risk more if the group says the answer was thin.
+Pick 18 prompts before you start.
+Three from each section you plan to use.
+Shuffle them so two depth-2 sets don’t run back-to-back.
+Set a phone timer for 30 seconds an answer.
+Read the prompt, then ask the answerer for their number (1, 3, 5, or 7) before they say a word.
+Low numbers play it safe.
+High numbers risk more if the group decides the answer was thin.

-After the answer, the rest of the group votes with a thumb up or down.
-A majority thumb up earns the answerer their wagered points.
-A majority thumb down earns them nothing.
+Then the rest of the group votes, thumb up or thumb down.
+Majority up, the answerer banks their wager.
+Majority down, they bank nothing.
 Ties go to the answerer.
 No long debate.
 No second tries.
 Move.

-Note: the confidence bet happens before the answer, not after.
-That ordering is the whole point.
-It forces the answerer to commit to how strong their answer will be without knowing how the group will vote, which builds the calibration that wager-round trivia formats are famous for.
+The mechanic that makes it work: the bet comes before the answer.
+Not after.
+That sequence is the entire trick.
+The answerer has to commit to how strong their answer will be without knowing how the room will vote, and that’s exactly the calibration that makes wager-round trivia addictive.

-LearnClash applies the same calibration in its Iron→Phoenix ELO ladder: rating shifts depend on the rating gap between players, not just win or lose, so a stake-before-result mindset matches how competitive scores stay honest over hundreds of duels.
+LearnClash applies the same calibration logic inside its Iron→Phoenix ELO ladder, where rating shifts depend on the gap between two players rather than a flat win-or-lose result, so the stake-before-result mindset you build in a Q&A round mirrors how competitive scores stay honest across hundreds of duels.

-Did you know?
-Wager rounds were originally borrowed from competitive trivia formats where teams bet point values they cannot spend twice.
-The mechanic forces players to think about confidence before content, which is the part of game design Q&A lists usually leave on the table.
+Where this came from: wager rounds got borrowed from competitive trivia, where teams bet point values they can’t spend twice.
+The bet forces a player to weigh confidence before content.
+That’s the slice of game design ordinary Q&A lists leave sitting on the table.

 Group sizes change the mechanics: